logo

 How long can I store pumped breast milk at room temperature?

 Freshly pumped breast milk can be stored at room temperature (up to 25°C) for 4 hours.
-If the room is warmer than 25°C, it's best to use the milk within 2 hours or refrigerate it.
+If the room is warmer than 25°C, using the milk within 2 hours or refrigerating it is best.

 What's the difference between a manual breast milk pump and an electric breast milk pump?